thoughtworks-jumpstart/guides/docs/delivering-software/git-collab.md

 ## Merge conflicts

 Merge conflicts can occur when you have an existing commit on your local repo and you try to **pull** the latest commits from the remote repo.

+There are two ways that merge conflicts can occur.

-Maybe you are behind the remote branch by a few commits.
+- You are behind the remote branch by a few commits.
 Your commit edits the same line on a same file with another commit (on the remote repo) that you have not integrated with.

-Merge conflict can also occur when merging another branch to master branch.
+- You are merging another branch to master branch.

 You can manually fix merge conflicts by removing the `<<<<<< HEAD` and `======` strange lines that were added by git when it detected a merge conflict.